wp-plugins/blip-slideshow/readme.txt

 A WordPress slideshow plugin fed from a **SmugMug** or **Flickr** RSS feed and displayed using pure Javascript.
 Blip does not hardcode what it finds into your blog.
 Instead the most recent images are loaded in real-time by the user's web browser.

 See it in live use at my <a href="http://www.ambientphotography.ca/" alt="Toronto Wedding Photographer">wedding photography</a> website.
-Development began 2011-04-11.
-[Feedback is welcome](http://wordpress.org/tags/blip-slideshow?forum_id=10).
+Are you using Blip? *[Let me know](http://wordpress.org/tags/blip-slideshow?forum_id=10)* so I can grab a screenshot :-)

 == Installation ==